stal-ix/ix/docs/KERNEL.md

 Herewith:

  * Don’t forget to add all the necessary buses for your devices (USB, I2C, PCIe, NVMe, etc.)
  * Some drivers require firmware.
 They’ll need to be added to ix.sh for your kernel, as done in here: https://github.com/pg83/ix/blob/main/pkgs/bin/kernel/6/0/slot/vbox/ix.sh#L9.
-Pro: `dmesg | grep firmware` on running system for information about missing firmware!
+Pro tip: run `dmesg | grep firmware` on running system for information about missing firmware!
  * Read how to build a kernel generally in a source based distro - https://wiki.gentoo.org/wiki/Kernel/Configuration

 Or, alternatively, one can combine previous commands into one: